 CU Urban Semester Program - focus is on multicultural issues in urban affairs.

-CU Urban Scholars Program - NYC; public service; children.
+CU Urban Scholars Program - NYC; serving low-income children, families, and communities.

 Cornell in Washington Program - Cornell credit with a public sector internship; especially good for public policy.

 Capital Semester Program - a semester of Cornell credit with a paid legislative internship in Albany.

 Cornell Abroad - can involve an internship in a field of your interest.